LouisCAD/Splitties/modules/views-appcompat/README.md

 configuration changes.

-`splitties.views.appcompat.Toolbar` extends it and updates it when configuration changes so you can avoid restarting your `Activity` when the device rotates, goes into multi-window mode or undergoes any other window size related config change if the rest of your content handles this without needing to be recreated.
+`splitties.views.appcompat.Toolbar` extends it and updates it when configuration changes, so you can avoid restarting your `Activity` when the device rotates, goes into multi-window mode, or undergoes any other window size related config change if the rest of your content handles this without needing to be recreated.